Applications Now Open for 2025!

 Timeline

-Applications for the 2024 round of the ALA Australian Data Mobilisation Program closed on Friday 26th April 2024.
+Applications for the 2025 round of the ALA Australian Biodiversity Data Mobilisation Program are open now, until 5pm AEST on the 09 May 2025.

 The successful applicants will have one year upon receiving funding to complete their projects and deliver data to the ALA in Darwin Core Standard.